A PROFOUND ENERGY HEALING SYSTEM

 There are many different styles of Reiki that have been developed by different people, mostly in the last 40 years, and they're all available to learn.
 Japanese Reiki is traditional Reiki, taught as closely as possible to what Mikao Usui taught.
 Western Reiki is more modern Reiki, most of which falls under the lineage of Hawayo Takata who brought Reiki to the West.
 It has less focus on spiritual development and many branches include new age practices.

 My personal view is that traditional Japanese Reiki, which is as close to what Usui taught as possible, is an essential foundation for any Reiki practitioner so it's the basis of what I teach in my trainings.

 You'll be able to do Reiki effectively after just one workshop.
 It can be hard to wrap your head around but learning Reiki is unlike anything you've learnt before.
 Knowledge is not important.
 You don't need to know or learn anything, you're not better at it when you know more or work harder - the opposite of the Western approach to learning!

 Reiki is a skill you already have.
 We're all born with the ability to harness universal energy and use it.
 But most of us don't, it's not something we do in our culture.
 All the stuff that happens to us, all the conditioning, trauma and limiting beliefs we have cloud that connection to source and it's harder for us to access our natural healing abilities.

-What happens in a Reiki class isn't really about learning. it's about clearing all that stuff that's blocking or limiting your connection to source.
+What happens in a Reiki training isn't really about learning. it's about clearing all that stuff that's blocking or limiting your connection to source.
 When we clear that out of the way, you can do Reiki.
 We'll also learn techniques to help you use Reiki effectively and techniques to keep that connection to source strong and clear and I include ongoing support to ensure you feel confident as a Reiki practitioner.